How to Determine Where to Open a Probate Estate

 Tangible assets are those that physically exist.
 They're something you can touch or hold in your hands, like real estate, automobiles, artwork, and jewelry.

 Technically, you could "touch" the last two if you emptied them out and held the cash in your hands, but the law doesn't consider such finer points.
 And here's another wrinkle: Some states do consider retirement and bank accounts to be tangible because yes, they can be emptied out and "touched."

-If the decedent's probate estate consists only of what the state considers to be intangible assets, a probate estate can be opened in the county where the decedent lived at the time of his death.
+If the decedent's probate estate consists only of what the state considers to be intangible assets, a probate estate can be opened in the county where the decedent lived at the time of their death.

 Same State, Different Counties

 In this case, the estate should be opened in the decedent's county of residence at the time of death, even if some property is located elsewhere.
 But not all states handle property in multiple countries this way, so check with a local estate planning attorney to make sure.

-03Probate in Two or More States
+Probate in Two or More States

 Tangible, movable personal property like artwork, as well as intangible property, should be probated in the county where the decedent lived at the time of his death.
-But an ancillary probate estate would have to be opened in other state or states as well, where the decedent's out-of-state property is located.
+But an ancillary probate estate would have to be opened in other states as well, where the decedent's out-of-state property is located.